 We dove into our new lives, embracing the beauty of this place and getting to know the people in our community.
 We were captivated, and we knew very quickly that Shawnigan was to be our home.
 As we settled in, we became increasingly aware of a potential threat.
 Two years later, when SIA’s draft permit was released by the Ministry of Environment, I realized that my skills and experiences – gained through years of volunteer work and activism – would help me be an effective advocate for Shawnigan in our fight to protect our watershed.

-As an advocate, I have educated my school community and organized letter-writing events that generated hundreds of heart-felt letters to the Premier and Minister of Environment.
-I have spoken out in the media, written articles, attended rallies, and sat through countless hours of the Environmental Appeal Board hearings, after which I would strategize with others on what our most effective next steps should be.
+As an advocate, I educated my school community and organized letter-writing events that generated hundreds of heart-felt letters to the Premier and Minister of Environment.
+I spoke out in the media, wrote articles, attended rallies, and sat through countless hours of the Environmental Appeal Board hearings, after which I would strategize with others on what our most effective next steps should be.
 When the Times-Colonist would not tell the contaminated soil story from the Shawnigan point of view, I phoned the editor to ask him why.
 He told me to write our story, and then he published it.
-In every interview I have given and all of the articles I have written, I reiterate one absolute truth: the people of Shawnigan will not give up on this fight.
+In every interview I gave and all of the articles I have written, I reiterated one absolute truth: the people of Shawnigan would not give up on this fight.

 When Blaise and I have grandchildren, I very much look forward to seeing the fifth generation of Salmons swimming in Shawnigan Lake.